Laurel and Hardy: Influence and legacy

 Laurel and Hardy's influence over a very broad range of comedy and other genres has been considerable.
 Lou Costello of the famed duo Abbott and Costello stated, "They were the funniest comedy team in the world."
 Many critics and film scholars throughout the years have agreed with this assessment; writers, artists, and performers as diverse as Samuel Beckett, Jerry Lewis, Lucille Ball, Peter Sellers, Marcel Marceau, Steve Martin, John Cleese, Harold Pinter, Alec Guinness, J. D. Salinger, René Magritte, and Kurt Vonnegut have acknowledged an artistic debt.

-Starting in the 1960s, the widespread exposure of their short films on television ensured a continued influence on generations of comedians and fans.
+Starting in 1949 and continuing for decades, the widespread exposure of their films on television ensured a continued influence on generations of comedians and fans.

 Posthumous revivals and popular culture

 Since the 1930s, the works of Laurel and Hardy have been reissued in numerous theatrical revivals, television airings (particularly on public and cable television), 16 mm and 8 mm home movies, feature-film compilations, and home video.
-After Stan Laurel's death in 1965, two major motion-picture tributes were released: Laurel and Hardy's Laughing '20s, a compilation of the team's silent-film highlights by Robert Youngson, and The Great Race (1965), a large-scale salute to slapstick dedicated by director Blake Edwards to "Mr. Laurel and Mr. Hardy".
-The duo were later impersonated by Jim MacGeorge (as Laurel) and Chuck McCann (as Hardy) in children's television shows and commercials for various products.
+The comedians were later impersonated by Jim MacGeorge (as Laurel) and Chuck McCann (as Hardy) in children's television shows and commercials for various products.

 Numerous colorized versions of Laurel and Hardy features and shorts have been reproduced by several studios.
 The process was introduced in 1983 by Colorization, Inc., in partnership with Hal Roach Studios, then a Canadian concern licensing its name and films.
-Early efforts included Helpmates, Way Out West, and The Music Box, which were released to television and issued on VHS.
+Early efforts included Helpmates, Way Out West, and The Music Box, which were released to television and issued on VHS videotape.
 Most of the team's sound shorts were ultimately colorized for distribution in Europe.
 The pixel-based color process and conversion from the American NTSC system to the European PAL system often affected image sharpness, so since 2011, video distributors have issued the original black-and-white editions.